Volunteer opportunities in Los Angeles

 Downtown’s Midnight Mission is one of the best-run organizations of its kind, offering counseling, education, training and job placement to the city’s homeless population, as well as food, shelter, personal hygiene and medical care.
 Along with regular meal services and food donation drives, the Mission holds special Thanksgiving and Christmas events.
 If you’d like to help during a special event, start with some regular volunteer hours—the Mission’s website has a form you can fill out to help match you with the right service.
 Note: Because it’s an all-male facility, Midnight Mission asks that female volunteers come with a companion (male or female).

 Santa Monica–based One Voice has services that run the gamut, from emergency relief to families in crisis to a scholars program for low income students.
 The organization puts on an annual Holiday Food Program to distribute Christmas food baskets, toys and books to more than 2,500 families living in poverty in the L.A. area.
 On the Thursday and Friday before Christmas, more than 2,000 volunteers come together to prep, sort and package food—it’s a festive atmosphere with holiday music and lots of socializing.
 Saturday, volunteers deliver the food and toys to seven distribution centers, and on Sunday, families arrive to receive the goods and celebrate with volunteers.
-To be part of the celebration, check One Voice’s volunteer info page and fill out a registration form.
+To be part of the celebration, check One Voice’s volunteer info page and registration form.

 No matter your age, APLA Health has a volunteer opportunity for you.
 Sure, you could just donate funds, but the AIDS organization relies on its volunteers, who contribute more than 65,000 hours of service each year.
 If you’re interested, you can choose between four types of volunteers: client access volunteer, food pantry volunteer, nutrition/administrative volunteer and a special events volunteer, like AIDS Walk Los Angeles.
 If you’re interested in learning more, email firstname.lastname@example.org, or apply online.